Environmental & Natural Resource Competition for High School Students

 What is the Envirothon?

 Washington State Envirothon is an annual environmental and natural resource competition for high school students organized by Washington Conservation Districts.
 Teams of students compete in five natural resource topic areas: aquatic ecology, forestry, soils/land use, wildlife, and a current topic issue.
 Envirothon provides an opportunity for students to engage with diverse environmental issues, and learn from natural resource professionals.

-Whatcom Conservation District (WCD) is recruiting Whatcom County educators and high school students interested in participating in this year’s NW Regional competition.
-The 2023 Northwest Regional Envirothon competition will be held on March 23, 2023.
-Registration is now open for teams.
+Whatcom Conservation District (WCD) is now recruiting Whatcom County educators and high school students interested in participating in this year’s NW Regional competition.
+The 2024 Northwest Regional Envirothon competition will be held March 19th 2024.